1Hardaway/Azure-Honeynet/README.md

 ## Introduction

 In this project, I created a mini honeynet in Azure and collected log data from various sources into a Log Analytics workspace.
 This workspace was then utilized by Microsoft Sentinel to develop attack maps, trigger alerts, and generate incidents.
 I measured specific security metrics in the unsecured environment for 24 hours, implemented security controls to enhance the environment's security, and then measured the metrics again for another 24 hours.
-The metrics we will present are:
+The metrics I collected are:

 - SecurityEvent (Windows Event Logs)
 - Syslog (Linux Event Logs)